 The market for passenger vehicles in the US has grown in both cost and volume over the past few years.
-With the average car loan being much more accessible to adults of all generations, it seems that the second wave of motorization is on the move.
-Still, the circumstances are slightly different nowadays.
+Car loan statistics show that with the average car loan being much more accessible to adults of all generations, it seems that the second wave of motorization is on the move.

 Essential Auto Loan Statistics (Editor’s Pick)

 - In the third quarter of 2020, the average new car loan was $34,635

 - The average used car loan was $20,438 in the third quarter of 2020

 - In January 2022, the interest rate on a five-year new car loan in the US was 3.94%

 - In Q1 of 2021, car payments for about 81.2% of new vehicles were made with financing